fortinet-fortisoar/solution-pack-fortisoar-for-microsoft-teams/docs/usage.md

 ## `@fortiSOAR availableCommands`

-This command brings up list of all available tags that can be used to trigger a playbook in FortiSOAR.
+This command brings up a list of all available tags that can be used to trigger a playbook in FortiSOAR™.
 ```
 @fortiSOAR availableCommands
 ```